 Atari Lynx turns 30 this year and we here at Atari Gamer are set on making this a birthday to remember.
 As part of the celebration we've created the best Lynx games voting page and are now introducing the...

 If you think you have the skills and talent to win then submit your expression of interest so you can be registered as a participant.
-Once we have confirmed enough participants are interested, the competition will be formally started.
 This is an online contest and you have right until the cut off dates to submit your entries.
 All submitted entries will be open for comment by the community, which will be considered as input for final results by the judges.

 Lets set out some rules...

-Your demo/game must not have been released in the past
+Your game must not have been released in the past for Atari Lynx

-Your demo/game must be complete to be judged, unfinished/partial submissions will be disqualified
+Your game must be complete to be judged, unfinished/partial submissions will be disqualified

 You can use any tools you wish and can code in C or Assembly